-The probability of a 60-year old man dying in each of the forthcoming year was taken from UK life tables.137For simplicity, it was assumed that all remaining patients would die within their 101st year.
-We assumed that higher CHADS2 scores were associated with a higher risk of stroke.
-Our estimates were based on results presented in Gage et al,138 which presented adjusted stroke risks assuming no aspirin.138 In order to ensure no estimated risks were less than zero within the PSA, estimates were simulated from a lognormal distribution.
+The probability of a 60-year old man dying in each of the forthcoming year was taken from UK life tables.137 It was assumed that all patients aged 100 years would die within their 101st year.
+We assumed that higher CHADS2 scores were associated with a higher risk of stroke. based on estimates presented in Gage et al,138 which presented adjusted stroke risks assuming no aspirin.138 In order to ensure no estimated risks were less than zero within the PSA, estimates were simulated from a lognormal distribution.
 Quantiles from the simulation were paired in order to reduce the probability of monotonicity within the PSA.
 These estimates are presented in Table 1.
 Patients with LAA were assumed to have a risk of stroke independent of CHADS2 score.
 The risk was set as 8.0% (95% CI 7.26 - 8:31) per annum, as reported in Connelly et al.139 For simplicity the risk of stroke was assumed to apply throughout the lifetime of the patient.
 No data were found for the risk of stroke associated with CHA2DS2-VASc scores.
 For simplicity, we assumed the risk of stroke associated with each CHA2DS2-VASc score was equivalent to the corresponding CHADS2 scores (Table 27).
-This is acknowledged as a limitation in the CHA2DS2-VASc analysis.

 Table 1: The assumed risk of stroke associated with CHADS2 score